 Any entrance fees to attractions and so on, or permits required for portrait locations must be paid for by the client.

-My regular recommendation is to choose photography locations that are publicly accessible, not private property.
 The good news is, there are so many around San Francisco!
 Get some ideas from my guides linked below:

 Take into account the Judge (officiant’s) standing position